mayssouneelmasry/DNS_Anomaly_Detection/README.md

 ### Key Findings:

-- **Isolation Forest** achieved the best scores but suffers from overfitting, limiting performance on unseen data
+- Isolation Forest achieved the best scores but suffers from overfitting, limiting performance on unseen data
-- **K-Means** delivers consistent performance with good generalization - **RECOMMENDED FOR PRODUCTION**
+- K-Means delivers consistent performance with good generalization - RECOMMENDED FOR PRODUCTION
-- **One-Class SVM** struggles with data complexity and is not recommended
+- One-Class SVM struggles with data complexity and is not recommended

----

 ## 📊 Visualization